Troubled First Republic Bank seized by regulators and sold to JPMorgan Chase

 Second-biggest bank failure in U.S. history

-First Republic has $229 billion in assets, making it the second-biggest bank to collapse in U.S. history after the 2008 failure of Washington Mutual, which at the time had roughly $309 billion.
+First Republic has $229 billion in assets, making it the second-biggest bank to collapse in U.S. history after the 2008 failure of Washington Mutual, which at the time had roughly $309 billion and which also was sold to JPMorgan.
 The FDIC estimated the cost to the Deposit Insurance Fund at about $13 billion.

 "Treasury is encouraged that this institution was resolved with the least cost to the Deposit Insurance Fund, and in a manner that protected all depositors," A U.S. Treasury Department spokesman said in a statement.
 "The banking system remains sound and resilient, and Americans should feel confident in the safety of their deposits and the ability of the banking system to fulfill its essential function of providing credit to businesses and families.'